stclib/STC/README.md

 Introduction
 ------------

-An modern, templated, user-friendly, fast, fully typesafe, and customizable container library for C99, with a uniform API that uses the naming conventions from the c++ standard template library (STL) where possible.
+A modern, templated, user-friendly, fast, fully typesafe, and customizable container library for C99, with a uniform API, which resembles the c++ standard template library (STL).

 This is a compact, header-only library with the all the major "standard" data containers, except for the multi-map/set variants:
 - [***carray*** - Templated **multi-dimensional array** type](docs/carray_api.md)